natereed/old-natereed-gh-pages/_posts/2016-11-01-using-regression-to-predict-player-salaries.md

 ![Scatterplot Matrix](/images/pairs_plot.png "Salary Pairs")

+In addition, this pairs plot clues us in to predictor variables that appear to be correlated with each other, such as RBI's and Fielding games.
+We will want to remove correlated predictor variables from our model.

 ## 7. <a name="modeling-player-salaries">Modeling Player Salaries</a>

 As with team wins, we will use regression to model player salaries, but I will introduce some automated techniques